centrapay/centrapay-docs/src/api/payment-requests/payment-requests.md

 <a name="void-confirmation"></a>
 ### Void a confirmation against a Pre Auth Payment Request **EXPERIMENTAL**

-Voiding a confirmation will cancel the confirmation and return any transferred funds.
+Voiding a confirmation will reverse the confirmation.
 An `idempotencyKey` is required as a reference to the confirmation to be voided.

 {% reqspec %}